Someon332/plasticbread/journal.md

 Today I assembled everything, took the video, edited it together, and submitted everything I needed to do for highway.
 I also uploaded the laser mount I had made the previous time I was working on this.
 Images in the readme!

+Assembly was easy since it's just screws but I had to fidget with the threaded mounts a bit to get everything lined up.
+Other than that it went perfectly.

 Time: 1 hr